Mercury: A beautiful but poisonous metal

 The problem comes when they boil off the mercury to release the pure gold, or when they dump the mercury-contaminated tailings.

-In water, mercury transforms into a highly toxic organic molecule - methyl mercury - which is readily absorbed into the bodies of algae and plankton.
+In water, micro-organisms transform mercury into a highly toxic organic molecule - methyl mercury - which is readily absorbed into the bodies of algae and plankton.

 Those algae and plankton are eaten by larger animals, which are in turn eaten by larger creatures, which in turn are often eaten by us (and seals).